oobabooga/text-generation-webui/README.md

 * Torrent: [16-bit](https://archive.org/details/gpt4chan_model_float16) / [32-bit](https://archive.org/details/gpt4chan_model)
 * Direct download: [16-bit](https://theswissbay.ch/pdf/_notpdf_/gpt4chan_model_float16/) / [32-bit](https://theswissbay.ch/pdf/_notpdf_/gpt4chan_model/)

+The 32-bit version is only relevant if you intend to run the model in CPU mode.
+Otherwise, I recommend using the 16-bit version.

-Then follow these steps to install:
+After downloading the model, follow these steps:

-1. Place the files under `models/gpt4chan_model_float16` or `models/gpt4chan_model`
+1. Place the files under `models/gpt4chan_model_float16` or `models/gpt4chan_model`.
-2. Place GPT-J-6B's config.json file in that same folder: [config.json](https://huggingface.co/EleutherAI/gpt-j-6B/raw/main/config.json)
+2. Place GPT-J-6B's config.json file in that same folder: [config.json](https://huggingface.co/EleutherAI/gpt-j-6B/raw/main/config.json).
 3. Download GPT-J-6B under `models/gpt-j-6B`:

 ```
 python download-model.py EleutherAI/gpt-j-6B
 ```

 You don't really need all of GPT-J's files, just the tokenizer files, but you might as well download the whole thing.
-Those files will be automatically detected when you attempt to load gpt4chan.
+Those files will be automatically detected when you attempt to load GPT-4chan.

 #### Converting to pytorch (optional)

-The script `convert-to-torch.py` allows you to convert models to .pt format, which is about 10x faster to load:
+The script `convert-to-torch.py` allows you to convert models to .pt format, which is about 10x faster to load to the GPU:

     python convert-to-torch.py models/model-name